Habitat For Humanity in North St. Louis County, Minnesota Welcomes You!

+The 2016 building season has begun with a rehabilitation project in Virginia, a "community build" in Hibbing and a new home build in Aurora!
 Get involved with these projects and check out the current projects link to find out what's happening and for volunteer opportunities.

 North St. Louis County Habitat for Humanity is working to have a meaningful presence on the web to stay more connected with our supporters.
 Please look for information to be posted regularly about NSLCHFH as we move to build more homes and hope in northern Minnesota!
 Check out our facebook page and "like" us at: www.facebook.com/nslchfh